Ripon, Wisconsin: Birthplace of the Republican Party

-The Little White Schoolhouse of Ripon, original building standing in 1936. listed on the Wisconsin Registered Historic Places.
+The Little White Schoolhouse of Ripon, original building standing in 1936.
+Listed on the Wisconsin Registered Historic Places.

 Meeting at a school house in Ripon on March 20, 1854, some 30 opponents of the Kansas–Nebraska Act called for the organization of a new political party (to link their cause with the Declaration of Independence).
 The group also took a leading role in the creation of the Republican Party in many northern states during the summer of 1854.
 While conservatives and many moderates were content merely to call for the restoration of the Missouri Compromise or a prohibition of slavery extension, the group insisted that no further political compromise with slavery was possible.

 The February 1854 meeting was the first political meeting of the group that would become the Republican Party.
 The modern Ripon Society, a Republican think tank, takes its name from Ripon, Wisconsin.

 Crawfordsville, Iowa and Jackson, Michigan also claim to be the true birthplace of the Republican Party.

 Geography

-Ripon is located in the northwest corner of Fond du Lac County.
-According to the United States Census Bureau, the city has a total area of 5.02 sqmi, of which, 4.97 sqmi is land and 0.05 sqmi is water.
+Ripon is located in the northwestern corner of Fond du Lac County.
+According to the United States Census Bureau, the city has a total area of 5.02 sqmi, of which 4.97 sqmi is land and 0.05 sqmi is water.

 Ripon lies in the Sinnipee Group, a geologic formation composed primarily of dolomite, with limestone as a secondary rock type.
 Ripon's bedrock is primarily limestone.
 The limestone indicates that Ripon's location was once a shallow sea.
 Since Ripon is on the Sinnipee Group, it is a Karst environment.
 Ripon also lies in an area that was affected by several glaciation periods.
 The area has relatively gentle relief and is part of the Fox River (Wisconsin) watershed.